xmos/lib_spi/doc/rst/lib_spi.rst

 The data sample points for SPI are defined by the clock polarity (CPOL) and clock phase (CPHA) parameters.
 SPI clock polarity may be inverted or non-inverted by the CPOL and the CPHA parameter is used to shift the sampling phase.
-The following for sections illustrate the MISO and MOSI data lines relative to the clock.
+The following four sections illustrate the MISO and MOSI data lines relative to the clock.
 The timings are given by:

 .. list-table:: SPI timings